 {{ "Hello AnQiCMS 😊 真是个好系统!"|wordcount }} {# 输出: 4 (Hello, AnQiCMS, 😊, 真是个好系统!) #}

-UnderstandingwordcountThis working mechanism of the filter is very important for content operators.It can help us evaluate the 'length' of content more accurately, especially when specific word limits need to be adhered to or certain text processing based on word count is performed (such as excerpting summaries).Although it uses a relatively simple space-based method for handling multilingual and emoji characters, as long as we understand its internal logic, we can better utilize this tool to optimize our content management process.
+UnderstandingwordcountThe way the filter operates is very important for content operators.It helps us accurately assess the "length" of content, especially when we need to comply with specific word limits or perform certain text processing based on word count (such as abstracting)Although it uses a relatively simple space recognition method for handling multilingual and emoji characters, as long as we understand its internal logic, we can better utilize this tool to optimize our content management process.

-Q1:wordcountDoes the filter support the custom definition rules for words?
-For example, more refined word segmentation for Chinese content?A1: According to the existing document description of Security CMS,wordcountThe filter uses a space-based fixed-word definition rule and does not support users customizing more complex word segmentation logic (such as Chinese segmentation).If you need to perform semantic level word statistics on Chinese, you may need to use external tools or manually separate it during content entry.
+Q1:wordcountDoes the filter support custom definition rules for words?
+For example, can it perform more detailed word segmentation for Chinese content?A1: Based on the existing document description of Anqi CMS,wordcountThe filter uses a fixed word definition rule based on spaces and does not support users customizing more complex word segmentation logic (such as Chinese word segmentation).If you need to perform semantic level word counting in Chinese, you may need to use external tools or manually separate the content during entry.